 He liked the Douglas A-20 Havoc, a small, nimble three-man plane with two engines.
 He also liked the twin-engine Martin B-26 Marauder medium bomber.

-He was not impressed with the North American B-25 Mitchell medium bomber because it had an enclosed bomb bay that one would have to crawl over in order to reach the pilot and co-pilot.
+He was not impressed with the North American B-25 Mitchell medium bomber because it had an enclosed bomb bay that one had to crawl over in order to reach the pilot and co-pilot.
 Nor did he like the Consolidated B-24 Liberator heavy bomber with its Davis Wing.

 The Davis Wing was vulnerable to enemy anti-aircraft fire, he said.